ajmengistu/coding-interview-study-guide/README.md

   + 7.10 Minesweeper:
   + 7.11 File System:
   + 7.12 Hash Table: Design and implement a hash table which uses chaining (linked lists) to handle collisions.

+## Chapter 8: Recursion & Dynamic Programming

+#### Interview Questions:

+  + 8.1 Triple Step: A child is running up a staircase with n steps and can hop either 1 step, 2 steps, or 3 steps at a time.
+Implement a method to count how many possible ways the hcild can run up the stairs.
+  + 8.2 Robot in a Grid: Imagine a robot sitting on the upper left corner of grid with r rows and c columns.
+The robot can only move in two directions, right and down, but certain cells are "off-limits" such that the robot cannot step on them.
+Design an algorithm to find a path for the robot from the top left to the bottom right.
+  + 8.3 Magic Index: A magic index in an array A[0 ... n-1]  is defined to be an index such that A[i] = i.
+Given a sorted array of distinct integers, write a method to find a magic index, if one exists, in array A.
+  + 8.4 Power Set: Write a method to return all subsets of a set.
+  + 8.5 Recursive Multiply: Write a recursive function to multiply two positive integers without using * operator.
+You can use addition, subtraction, and bit shifting, but you should minimize the number of those operations.
+  + 8.6 Towers of Hanoi: In the classic problem of the Towers of Hanoi, you have 3 towers and N disks of different sizes which can slide onto any tower.
+The puzzle starts with disks sorted in ascending order of size from top to bottom (i.e., each disk sits on top of an even larger one).
+You have the following constraints:
+  * Only one disk can be moved at a time.
+  * A disk is slid off the otp of one tower onto another tower.
+  * A disk cannot be placed on top of a smaller disk.
+  * Write a program to move the disks from th efirst tower to the last usings stacks.
+  + 8.7 Permutations without Dups: Write a method to compute all permutations of a string of unique characters.
+  + 8.8 Permutations with Dups: Write a method to compute all permutations of a string whose characters are not necessarily unique.
+The list of permutations should not have duplicates.
+  + 8.9 Parens: Implement an algorithm to print all valid (e.g., properly opened and closed) combinations of n pairs of parentheses.
+  + 8.10 Paint Fill: Implement the
+  + 8.11 Coins:
+  + 8.12 Eight Queens:
+  + 8.13 Stack of Boxes:
+  + 8.14 Boolean Evaluation: